roeszler/kapthol/README.md

 > The live link can be found at - https://roeszler.github.io/kapthol/index.html

-### Development Environment
+### Development Environment (GitPod)

 The site has been deployed to GitPod pages.
 The steps to deploy are as follows:
-- In the GitHub, GitLab or Bitbucket account page where you created a repository for the project, when on the tab titled '<> Code', navigate to the button on the top right of the repositiry navigation pane titled 'Gitpod'.
+- In the GitHub, GitLab or Bitbucket account page where you created a repository for the project, navigate to the tab titled '<> Code'
+- From here, navigate to the button on the top right of the repositiry navigation pane titled 'Gitpod'.
 - If you press this it will create a new GitPod devlopment environment each time.

 __Alternatively, if you have already created the GitPod environment for your project__ :

 - In the browser’s address bar, prefix the entire URL with [gitpod.io/#](https://gitpod.io/#) or [gitpod.io/workspaces](https://gitpod.io/workspaces) and press Enter.
 This will take you to a list of workspaces that have been active within the past 14 days.
-- Search for the workspace you wish to work on and access the link to it that lies within the https://gitpod.io/... pathway
+- Search for the workspace you wish to work on and access the link to it that lies within the pathway https://gitpod.io/.
-  - NOTE: the difference between GitPod hyperlink and the GitHub hyperlink.
-For example:
+  - PLEASE NOTE: the difference between GitPod and the GitHub hyperlinks :
     - the GitPod workspace for this site is https://gitpod.io/start/#roeszler-kapthol-y3gyoqrxrk4
     - the GitHub repository for this site is https://github.com/roeszler/kapthol

-For example, gitpod.io/#https://github.com/gitpod-io/website
-We recommend you install the Gitpod browser extension to make this a one-click operation.
-Sign in with one of the listed providers and let the workspace start up.
+- Sign in each time with one of the listed providers (like GitHub,  GitLab or BitBucket) and let the workspace start up.
+- On navigating to the workspace for the first time, it may take a little while longer than normal to intially install all it needs.
+Be patient.
+- It is recommend that you install the Gitpod browser extension to make this a one-click operation into the future.

 ## Credits

 ### Content